Tahsin-Mayeesha/Classifying-Actionable-Sentences-from-Emails/README.md

 # Preprocessing

 Enron email dataset was given as the main dataset for the take home challenge.
 From the raw email strings the content text was extracted using ```email``` package from python built-in library.
 Then I tokenized the emails to sentences and did some cleanup including stripping white text, taking sentences with more than 5 word length and also filtered based on some keywords like subject lines from email.
 Ultimately 5861325 individual sentences were extracted from 1.2 GB Enron dataset.
 [Spacy sentencizer](https://spacy.io/api/sentencizer/) was also attempted for more accurate sentence tokenization, but its pretty slow.
+I also removed newline and tab characters.

 # Rule Based Model